 These days, it’s easier to find new things and to access the bottles you love, no matter how exclusive, and staying in is still very popular.

 Apps and subscription services present tailored options, meaning you don’t even have to do the hard work yourself.
+Technology and drinking are presenting innovation.

 Know what you like and want more of it?
 There are countless apps and services where you can get what you love and get sent similar things.